 The sport of baseball flourishes today with millions of fans around the world enjoying the Major Leagues every season.
-However, big league baseball had a number of obstacles to overcome to get where they were, with an early one being the “Great War”—World War I. The intersection of the game and the first true global conflict is detailed in fascinating detail in Jim Leeke’s ).
+However, big league baseball had a number of obstacles to overcome to get where they were, with an early one being the “Great War”—World War I. The intersection of the game and the first true global conflict is detailed in fascinating detail in Jim Leeke’s From the Dugout to the Trenches: Baseball During the Great War (University of Nebraska Press, 2017.
+238 pp).

 Baseball has traditionally held the identity as “America’s Game,” Which was a problematic factor when the war broke out.
 Most owners and players wanted the game to go forward, but patriotism was fervent around the country and concessions had to be made.
 Leeke does a wonderful job in detailing the part that the majors played to ensure their allegiance to country was made known and didn’t alienate them from the fan base they had worked so hard to gain.